 If you’re designing at hat then you will also need to think about things like pattern multiples, but if you’re just working with a single stitch then it’s easy to add a couple of stitches here or there if the number isn’t a multiple of the number of stitches in your magic ring!

-It’s worth noting that the multiple and stitch you use will dictate the shape of the crown.
+It’s worth noting that the multiple and stitch you use will also dictate the shape of the crown.
 Those maths are for another post though!

 Okay so here it is….

 How many crochet stitches do I need to make my hat fit?

 I know it’s probably not the easiest to read on a screen so if you would like a larger PDF with more step by step instructions on how to read the table, then sign up to my mailing list (The WiP TiP) here and you’ll get a link to download it right to your inbox!!

 Note that the head size and the hat size are listed separately because you always want to make your hat an inch or two smaller than the head so it stays on!